andkret/Cookbook/sections/02-BasicSkills.md

 ### AWS, Azure, IBM, Google

-Each of these have there own answer to IaaS, Paas and SaaS.
+Each of these have their own answer to IaaS, Paas and SaaS.
 Pricing and pricing models vary greatly between each provider.
 Likewise each provider's service may have limitations and strengths.